Introduction

 But to truly understand what is emerging and what remains mysterious, we’ll need to start where these gerontologists began: in the normal, healthy heart.

+The Intricate Pump The heart is a marvel of coordination and timing.
+Almost completely composed of muscle called myocardium, it is well-equipped for its life-long marathon of ceaseless beating.
+It is essentially two pumps in one.
+The right side pumps blood to the lungs to load up on oxygen and dispose of carbon dioxide.
+The left side pumps oxygen-rich blood to the body.
 To accomplish these tasks, the heart depends on a precise sequence of contractions involving its two upper chambers—the right and left atria—and its two lower ones, the right and left ventricles.
 Between these chambers are two valves, each with two or three flaps, also known as cusps.
 The tricuspid valve separates the right atrium and the right ventricle.
 Its counterpart, separating the left atrium and the left ventricle, is called the mitral valve.
 The pulmonic valve controls blood flow out of the right ventricle to the lungs where it picks up oxygen.
 The aortic valve controls the flow of oxygenated blood out of the left ventricle into the body.
-Normally these valves let blood flow in just one direction.
+Normally these valves let blood flow in just one direction. | Anatomy of the Heart Click here for larger view |

 To picture how this all works, imagine that as the heart relaxes dark red blood returning from the body flows into the right atrium.
 This blood carries little oxygen and is laden with carbon dioxide, which is produced by body tissues.
 When the right atrium contracts, it propels oxygen-poor blood through the tricuspid valve into the right ventricle.
 In turn, the right ventricle pumps blood into the pulmonary artery.
 From there, it flows into the lungs where it picks up oxygen and returns to the left atrium.
 When it contracts, the left atrium pumps the now bright red oxygenated blood through the mitral valve into the left ventricle, which pumps it into the aorta, from which it is distributed to other arteries to nourish your cells, tissues, and organs.
 Then the cycle begins again.